RockefellerArchiveCenter/bits_and_bytes/_posts/2012-10-16-my-experience-with-the-centennial-project.md

     School children listening to lecture on tuberculosis, 1918
   </p>

 In a 1917 letter Starr J. Murphy writes, "man freed from the blight both of disease and of ignorance may achieve the best of which he is capable."
-From what I’ve learned working with and describing the documents, this idea is the main focus of the Rockefeller Foundation and describes every effort they have made to improve society.
+From what I've learned working with and describing the documents, this idea is the main focus of the Rockefeller Foundation and describes every effort they have made to improve society.

 In going through these documents, I truly have gained a sense of the broad range of areas and projects the Foundation was interested in and funded.
 The history of the Foundation and the documentation in the archives is so rich and large that many of the documents did not make it onto the site.
 They tackled a wide range of areas: everything from Tuberculosis relief in France after WWI, to agriculture and rice crop improvements, to archaeology, arts programs after WWII, promotion of music, and funding for education in the South.